Last Updated on June 1, 2021 by queenie mak

 What you need to know before hiking up to the Red Incense Burner Summit on Braemar Hill

-Before visiting Hong Kong, check out my Hong Kong solo travel guide and get an overview of the city first.
+Before you hike up Braemar Hill, check out my Hong Kong solo travel guide and get an overview of the city first.

 And here are few additional tips for going on this Braemar Hill hike:

-- As long as the sky is clear, you can hike Braemar Hill and see the sunset all year-round.
+- As long as the sky is clear, you can hike Braemar Hill and see the sunset and night view all year-round.

 - Check the sunset time before heading up to the Red Incense Burner Summit.
 Generally, the sun sets around 7 pm during summer and 5:30 pm during winter.